phinguyen712/MovieLite/readme.md

 This will install all of your node modules.

 ## Running
-To run the project, simply run the following command
+To run the project, simply run the following commands.
 ```bash
 webpack -w
 ```